Yes, in the desert of Arizona, near the Mexican border at Nogales.

 We set out in her car to travel further south to the town of Tubac, an artistic community.

-It was too hot to see all there was to see, but we did enjoy a gallery of art by a Navajo artist, now dead.
-He had been one of the “code talkers” in the Second World War.
-(I will get his name from Nancy after I publish this and then add it here).
+It was too hot to see all there was to see, but we did enjoy a gallery of art by the Navajo artist R.C.
+Gorman, now dead.
+His father, Carl N. Norman. had been one of the “code talkers” in the Second World War.
+Here is a sculpture by R.C.
+Norman to honor his father.

 We visited several stores that featured Native American art.
 I bought ceramic bowl, with lid, that has a beautiful western scene with horses etched lightly on its exterior.
 I also bought a cover for a couch pillow for our deep emerald green couch which needs some brightening (Eva agrees, but I don’t yet know whether this will meet her artistic standards.)

 The heat finally stopped us from further exploration.
 So, we headed back to her place.
 It was soon time anyway for me to leave in order to avoid the rush hour in Greater Phoenix.
 It was good visit.
 She asked me to send her greetings to Mary when I (plan to) visit her next month in Berkeley; and also to Eva, fellow artist and wife of her friend, me.

 In closing I offer an image of a great metal sculpture standing outside the gallery where I bought the ceramic bowl: